-The PHL played an outsized role in the state's COVID-19 response, but the pandemic also shone a bright light on its current limitations.
+The laboratory played an outsized role in the state's COVID-19 response, but the pandemic also shone a bright light on its current limitations.
 The average useful life for a public health laboratory is approximately 40 years.
-Built in 1975, the PHL is 48 years old and exceeds the average useful life by nearly a decade.
-Therefore, the Department of Health and Environmental Control (DHEC) is utilizing SLFRF funds to construct a new PHL building.
+Built in 1975, the current laboratory is nearly 50 years old and exceeds the average useful life by nearly a decade.
+DHEC is utilizing SLFRF funds to construct a new Public Health and